darkharasho/TopStatsAIO/README.md

 ### 3. Optional Settings
 - Configure a `DPSReportUserToken` for authenticated uploads
-   - Choose between `GW2_EI_log_combiner` and the legacy `arcdps_top_stats_parser` and supply paths for both
+- Choose between `GW2_EI_log_combiner` (default) and the legacy `arcdps_top_stats_parser` and supply paths for both
 - Switch between light and dark themes and pick from several accent colors, including a subtle grey
 - Provide guild name, ID and API key for the combiner and optionally enable Glicko DB updates

 ## How to Use
 ### Defaults